Online training: Buying your first home Tuesday, March 28 – 1:00 PM Learn more

 Financial engineering

 Another way to use the surplus value is to have a conversation with the bank.
-The bank may be willing to grant you a lower interest rate if you can prove the surplus value (for example, using an appraisal report).
-After all, the bank runs less risk because of the surplus value and will always be able to collect the remaining debt in case of a possible forced sale.
-In amicable, formal banking terms, it is called that your Loan-to-Value value has decreased, which is the ratio of the remaining debt to the home value.
+The bank may be willing to grant a lower interest rate if you can prove the surplus value (for example, using an appraisal report).
+After all, the bank is less at risk because of the surplus value and will always be able to collect the remaining debt in case of a possible forced sale.
+In amicable, formal banking terms, your "Loan-to-Value" has decreased, which is the ratio of the remaining debt to the home value.

 Borrow more money

-A third way to cash in on your excess value is to borrow more money from your bank to make the house more sustainable, for example.
+A third way to cash in on your excess value is to borrow more money from your bank to make the house more sustainable.
 The residual debt will decrease, but so will the appraised value, so the LTV ratio described above will probably remain the same.
 A sustainable house is more economical, so you save on heating costs.

 Walter advisor